-Where Justin Bieber was once an anomaly for reaching superstardom at such a young age, this new generation of celebrity brings me back to the “baby era” sans any real musical talent, thanks to lip syncing.
-This idea that any one of us can make it big is alluring in its own right.
+Where Justin Bieber was once an anomaly for reaching superstardom at such a young age, this new generation of celebrity brings me back to the “’Baby’ era” sans any real musical talent, thanks to lip-syncing.
+This idea that anyone of us can make it big is alluring in its own right.
 None of these stars are exceptionally beautiful or talented.
-There is not one singular body type, sexual orientation or race (although it appears that a lot of TikTok superstars are Caucasian).
+There is not one singular body type, sexual orientation or race (although it appears that a lot of famous TikTok superstars are Caucasian).

 And brands are eager to tap into this market.
 TikTok was ad-free until 2019 when they quietly introduced a biddable ad unit.
 Companies like Chipotle, Uniqlo, and Hollister also partner with TikTok influencers to create content more organic than the sponsored content found on Instagram.
 (The NFL recently announced a two-year partnership with TikTok in order to tap into this younger demographic.)

-With such young users it was only a matter of time until the company ran into trouble.
-In 2019, the company settled a 5.7 million lawsuit over a FTC claim that they violated the Children’s Online Privacy Protection Act (COPPA).
+With such young users, it was only a matter of time until the company ran into trouble.
+In 2019, the company settled a $5.7 million lawsuit over an FTC claim that they violated the Children’s Online Privacy Protection Act (COPPA).
 While you legally have to be 13 to register for the app — COPPA prohibits collecting personal information from children under the age of 13 without parental consent — there is no way to keep children younger than that from lying.
-This settlement makes it to where TikTok must delete videos created by those under 13, but is nearly impossible to tell.
+This settlement makes it to where TikTok must delete videos created by those under 13 but is nearly impossible to tell.